Stetzerizer Microsurge Meter

 The STETZERiZER® Microsurge Meter by Graham-Stetzer is designed to separate the power line frequency to detect and respond to low level high frequency voltages caused by transients and harmonics on power lines.
 The level of these voltages is measured in GS (Graham-Stetzer) units and will vary with electrical equipment and loads.
-This device is recommended for use in conjunction with original STETZERiZER® filters.
+This device is recommended for use in conjunction with original STETZERiZER® Filters.
 The STETZERiZER® Microsurge Meter was specifically designed as a companion to the STETZERiZER® Filters.
-The meter measures the level of harmful electromagnetic "energy" present, and its primary use is to guide effective STETZERiZER® Filter installation.
-Patents Pending.
+The meter measures the amount of high frequency energy present, and its primary use is to guide effective STETZERiZER® Filter installation.
+United States Patent #6,914,435.
 All Rights Reserved.

-- LCD display reads the Volts per second present, which is an approximation for the high frequency energy.
+The LCD display reads in GS (Graham-Stetzer) Units – more precisely, dV/dt – which is an approximation for the high frequency energy.
 High frequencies are the frequencies which are most harmful to equipment, animals, and humans.

 Electrosensitive people have reported sensitivities with readings as low as 27 on the Microsurge meter.
 However, medium or even low Microsurge Meter readings should not be interpreted as a guarantee that there is no harmful health impact; only a medical expert can determine that.
 Caution is required.
 Some harmful health effects of high frequency energy on humans appear to be cumulative, and possibly non-reversible.
 Science is inconclusive in this area, although the body of empirical evidence available for guidance continues to expand and stabilize.

 The STETZERiZER® Microsurge Meter measures the average magnitude of the voltage surge (i.e. the rate of change of the voltage with time) at the electrical socket.
 One GS Unit is 24 Volts per second.
 A human having a low impedance to one of the terminals of the outlet (the grounded wire) and a capacitive coupling of 800 picofarads to wiring connected to the other terminal of the outlet (the hot wire) would have a current flowing through them indicated by the STETZERiZER® Microsurge Meter.
 The capacitance of two parallel metal plates that are one meter by one meter and separated by one centimeter is about 800 picofarads.
 The capacitance of a human to the hot wires will usually be less than 800 picofarads and the current through the human will be proportionately lower.
 The current flow through the human will also depend on how the capacitance of the human to the wire is distributed over the human.
 This is important since it is the current flowing inside the body, and where it is flowing internally, that determines the effect it will have on the human.
-The frequency band covered by the STETZERiZER® Microsurge Meter is about 10 kHz to 100 kHz.
+The frequency band covered by the STETZERiZER® Microsurge Meter starts at about 180 Hertz (Hz) and extends well into the kilohertz (kHz) range, evaluating all of the most common frequencies seen on modern-day electrical wiring systems.
 For complete specifications on the STETZERiZER® Microsurge Meter, see U.S. Patent #6,914,435.

 Microsurge Meter Design Criteria